yorktechsoc/website/src/docs/venues/dixon.md

 Room bookings for the main space are handled by the University Room Bookings team - for bigger productions it's normally advisable to try to plan a year in advance.
 Smaller bookings (such as for a one night charity fashion show) can be made [online](https://www.york.ac.uk/about/departments/support-and-admin/estates-and-campus-services/space-services/studentroombooking/).
 Once you've secured a room booking please get in touch with us to start to make plans for your event!

 ## Venue Capacity
 For dance floor, venue for music and similar events (and bar areas without fixed seating) the **maximum occupancy is 220**.
-The capacity of the space is goverened by the number of exits and the floor area.
+The capacity of the space is governed by the number of exits and the floor area.

 For seated events (such as conferences/theatre shows/meetings) the **maximum occupancy is 174** including cast and crew.